 - a call to action with your contact details.

 If you have the skills you may want to consider captioning, especially for your mobile number, email and maybe your LinkedIn profile url.
 No one, will ever write the details down from a verbal delivery.
+Research has shown that it can take less than half a minute to linguistically profile a speaker, and make snap decisions around their socio-economic class, ethnic origin, and even their educational backgrounds.
 It also helps if you have a strong regional accent – or you are recovering from a jog.

 5. Look the part

 Generally as for any interview to camera you should be well-groomed and dressed appropriately for the organisation you are hoping to impress.
 If it’s a generic video CV, select something from your wardrobe that will bridge the gap between formal and informal.
 At a time when women are being told to dress “sexier online” (yep really) business presentable is totally fine.
 Guys please wear a shirt and lose the beanie, hoodie or base ball cap… unless you want to join a base ball team.
 In which case I would be no help to you whatsoever.